edgelesssys/marblerun/docs/versioned_docs/version-1.7/workflows/define-manifest.md

 See the section on [seal key types](../architecture/security.md#seal-key) for more information.

 `UpdateThreshold` specifies the number of acknowledgments required for a [multi-party manifest update](./update-manifest.md#full-update).
-If not set, all users with roles that have the `UpdateManifest` action need to acknowledge the update.
+If not set, or set to zero, all users with roles that have the `UpdateManifest` action need to acknowledge the update.
+The user submitting the update implicitly acknowledges it as well, meaning an `UpdateThreshold` of `1` requires no further acknowledgements from other users.

 `FeatureGates` allows you to opt-in to additional features that may be useful for certain use cases.
 The following features are available: